Pull subscriptions to Creodias EODATA catalogue

 REMINDER: Include the obligatory headers.

-Subscription is Cancelled
+Subscription is cancelled

 The process of cancelling a subscription actually deletes it.
 Therefore, if you attempt to view notification queue of such a subscription, you will get response code 404 Not Found with JSON like this: